krasimir/react-in-patterns/patterns/redux/README.md

 ### Store and its reducers

-There is something that we talk about while explaining the store and reducers.
+There is something that we didn't talk about while explaining the store and reducers.
 We usually have more then one reducer because we want to manage multiple things.
 The store is only one and we in theory have only one state object.
 What happens in most of the apps running in production is that the application state is a composition of slices.
-Every slice represent a part of our system.
+Every slice represents a part of our system.
 In this very small example we have counting and visibility slices.
 So our initial state looks like that:

 ```js
 const initialState = {